MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 Migrate your labels in Azure Information Protection so that you can use them as sensitivity labels by [clients and services that support unified labeling](#clients-and-services-that-support-unified-labeling).

-After the migration, manage and publish these labels from one of the following admin centers: The Office 365 Security & Compliance Center, the Microsoft 365 security center, or the Microsoft 365 compliance center.
-These labels can be used by the Azure Information Protection unified labeling client.
-If you continue to use the Azure Information Protection client (classic), this client continues to download labels with the Azure Information Protection policy from the Azure portal.
+These labels can then be used by the Azure Information Protection unified labeling client.
+If you continue to use the Azure Information Protection client (classic), this client continues to download the labels with the Azure Information Protection policy from the Azure portal.

-Before you read detailed instructions about how to migrate your labels, you might find the following frequently asked questions useful:
+Before you read the instructions to migrate your labels, you might find the following frequently asked questions useful:

 - [What’s the difference between labels in Azure Information Protection and labels in Office 365?](faqs.md#whats-the-difference-between-labels-in-azure-information-protection-and-labels-in-office-365)